chriswendt/ietf/draft-ietf-stir-passport.md

 * "payload", with the value BASE64URL (JWS Payload)
 * "signature", with the value BASE64URL(JWS Signature)

-Note: there will never be a JWS Unprotected Header for PASSporT.

-This example will follow the steps in JWS [RFC7515] Section 5.1, steps 1-6 and incorporates the additional steps required for PASSporT.
+This example will follow the steps in JWS [RFC7515] Section 5.1, steps 1-6 and 8 and incorporates the additional serialization steps required for PASSporT.

 Step 1 for JWS references the JWS Payload, an example PASSporT Payload is as follows: